 Parkinson’s disease comes with so many unwritten rules.
 Trying to find all that you need to know about this illness, all in one place, may be frustrating to collect.
 There is so much to remember and so much that you might forget.

-To my friends and readers, I am excited to announce that I am going to
+To my friends and readers, I am excited to announce

 Never lose the curiosity and desire to learn more about everything!
 The world around us can feed our quest for knowledge and understanding as we continue to learn.